 We use stock exchange message data to quantify the negative aspect of high-frequency trading, known as “latency arbitrage.”
 The key difference between message data and widely-familiar limit order book data is that message data contain attempts to trade or cancel that fail.
 This allows the researcher to observe both winners and losers in a race, whereas in limit order book data you cannot see the losers, so you cannot directly see the races.
-We find that latency-arbitrage races are very frequent (about one per minute per symbol for FTSE 100 stocks), extremely fast (the modal race lasts 5-10 millionths of a second), and account for a large portion of overall trading volume (about 20%).
+We find that latency-arbitrage races are very frequent (about one per minute per symbol for FTSE 100 stocks), extremely fast (the modal race lasts 5-10 millionths of a second), and account for a remarkably large portion of overall trading volume (about 20%).
 Race participation is concentrated, with the top 6 firms accounting for over 80% of all race wins and losses.
-Most races (about 90%) are won by an aggressive order as opposed to a cancel attempt; market participants outside the top 6 ﬁrms disproportionately provide the liquidity that gets taken in races (about 60%).
-Our main estimates suggest that eliminating latency arbitrage would reduce the market’s cost of liquidity by 17% and that the total sums at stake are on the order of $5 billion annually in global equity markets.
+The average race is worth just a small amount (about half a price tick), but because of the large volumes the stakes add up.
+Our main estimates suggest that races constitute roughly one-third of price impact and the effective spread (key microstructure measures of the cost of liquidity), that latency arbitrage imposes a roughly 0.5 basis point tax on trading, that market designs that eliminate latency arbitrage would reduce the market’s cost of liquidity by 17%, and that the total sums at stake are on the order of $5 billion per year in global equity markets alone.